Axway/streams-open-docs/content/en/docs/streams/install/_index.md

 ### Ingress TLS settings

 SSL/TLS is enabled by default on our embedded Ingress controller.
+If you don't provide any certificate, SSL will be enabled thanks to a nginx embedded fake SSL certificate.
-You need to provide an SSL/TLS certificate for the domain name you are using (CN field should match the `ingress.host` [Helm parameter](#helm-parameters)):
+You can provide an SSL/TLS certificate for the domain name you are using (either CN or SAN fields should match the `ingress.host` [Helm parameter](#helm-parameters)):

 ```sh
 export NAMESPACE="my-namespace"